rhyolight/numenta-web/packages/numenta.com/pages/machine-intelligence-technology/numenta-in-a-nutshell/_content/_left.md

 ---
 title: Numenta in a Nutshell
-brief: "Numenta is a small team of scientists and engineers working on one of science’s grand challenges - how the brain works and how brain principles will be used in Machine Intelligence."
+description: "Numenta is a small team of scientists and engineers working on one of science’s grand challenges - how the brain works and how brain principles will be used in Machine Intelligence."
 ---

 Numenta is a small team of scientists and engineers working on one of science’s